Karnataka Remand and Custody Rights Laws (2026)

 When does remand and custody rights apply?

-You are in custody pending investigation and the police are seeking repeated remands.You have been in judicial custody for more than 60 or 90 days (depending on the offence) and the charge-sheet has not been filed.You are being remanded to police custody and you believe it is for purposes other than legitimate investigation.
+You are in custody pending investigation and the police keep asking for fresh remands.You have been in judicial custody more than 60 or 90 days and no charge-sheet has been filed.You are being sent back to police custody and the reason looks more like punishment than investigation.

 What should I do if I am in custody in India and the police have not filed a charge-sheet within the 60 or 90 day deadline?